© Unofficial Royalty 2024

 July 8, 1859 – Death of King Oscar I of Sweden at the Royal Palace in Stockholm, Sweden; buried at Riddarholmen Church in Stockholm, Sweden

-Oscar I’s health had never been strong and he began to suffer periods of time when he would fall silent in mid-sentence and then continue a minute later as if nothing had happened.
+Oscar I’s health had never been strong and he began to suffer periods when he would fall silent in mid-sentence and then continue a minute later as if nothing had happened.
 By the early 1850s, these symptoms worsened and in 1852 he was forced to make a trip to the spa at Bad Kissingen in Bavaria in hopes of recovery.
 In the fall of 1852, he became ill with typhoid fever and it took a year for him to fully recover.
 He continued to have neurological symptoms and by 1857, it was suspected that Oscar had a brain tumor.
-By September 1857, Oscar was paralyzed and the doctors recommended that he be relieved of his duties and his eldest son Carl was declared Regent.
+By September 1857, Oscar was paralyzed and the doctors recommended that he be relieved of his duties, and his eldest son Carl was declared Regent.
 After Oscar’s death, an autopsy confirmed that he had a brain tumor.

 Unofficial Royalty: King Oscar I of Sweden